Published Reviews

 For example, [William Michael] Harnett’s [1882 trompe l'oeil] “Plucked [Clean]” may be amusing as history but comparison with Tim Kilby’s poignant photograph of a frozen dog lost to an ice storm shows a far deeper awareness and sympathy with life.
 It may be cold outside, but it is far colder standing in front of Kilby’s chilling photograph.
 Kilby is also concurrently showing solo at the Intuitiveye Gallery. . . .

 Lewis, Jo Ann.
-“Review | The Object as Subject,” show at Corcoran Gallery of Art, The Washington Post, January 6, 1979.
+“Review | The Object as Subject: Creative Packaging at the Corcoran,” The Washington Post, January 6, 1979.

 Commentary on Constructivist Color Photography: